HEBREW CALENDAR or Jewish calendar (Orthodox rabbinical) THE CALENDAR DEBACLE

 For more info on the span of days called the equinox, click here: TEQUFAH

-The Hebrew calendar does not start with the beginning of the REAL 1st moon (Springtime) as it actually should, but rather in the Fall season (which is explained as being the "civil year"; however ideally we would rather it span from the 1st month in the Spring through 12 months, up to the next Spring, as YHWH's year is described as we see at Exodus 12:2).
+The commonly seen Hebrew calendar does not start with the beginning of the REAL 1st moon (Springtime) as it actually should, but rather in the Fall season (which is explained as being the "civil year"; however ideally we would rather it span from the 1st month in the Spring through 12 months, up to the next Spring, as Yahuah's (aka YHWH's) year is described as we see at Exodus 12:2).
 So, you'll find it starts with the Roman month called "September", and includes the month of September for the following year as well - for total of 13 months, since they give you two "Septembers" just for fun.

 Except for the "doubling" of the annual Sabbaths, a few months (like "Tammuz") named for Pagan idols, and the counting to Shabuoth, we feel this calendar can serve to teach us the patterns we have neglected in the Western world.
 The Hebrew or "Jewish" Calendar will give you a general feel for the way modern Orthodox Judaism portrays Scripturally-appointed Sabbaths, and does so in such a way that you can easily interpret it through the common Roman Calendar.
 Many Messianic scholars generally follow "closely" to this pattern, with subtle variations in observance.
-Many identify a New Moon as a crescent, rather than the dark, unseen New Moon used by this calendar, which is going to be an issue until our Messiah Yahushua returns.
+Many identify a New Moon as a crescent, rather than the dark, unseen New Moon used by this calendar, which is going to be an issue until our Mashiak Yahusha returns.
 This calendar also begins in the autumn of the year, contrary to the Scriptural Springtime beginning for the year as declared by Yahuah.
 As you study Scripture, you'll find differences between it and Judaism's traditions, because fallible men are constantly bending and wrestling with the easy way.
 This produces the "traditions of the fathers", such as the Talmud, which can contain conflicts with Torah, if only because they "add" to it.
 Even among the Messianic Natsarim today there are many different ways of keeping track of the calendar, so in spite of all the diverse methods there are to look at, we offer this version used by the Orthodox Jewish brothers and sisters so that you can at least have a familiar Roman Date to relate to, then compare how it stacks up to the Scriptural time-keeping method.
 You'll find - through study - when to observe the correct times, and this calendar can certainly be of some basic help in spite of the problems it may have.
 Those of us looking for more Truth must wrestle with tradition, because Truth and tradition are often opposed to one another.

 THE SEVEN ANNUAL SABBATHS

-YAHUAH’S REDEMPTION PLAN FOR HIS WIFE, ISRAEL
+YAHUAH’S REDEMPTION PLAN FOR HIS WIFE, Yisharal

 The first moon is called ABIB